wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 ### `loadModuleFn`

-This is the callback the VM uses to load an imported module.
+This is the callback Wren uses to load an imported module.
 The VM itself does not know how to talk to the file system, so when an `import` statement is executed, it relies on the host application to locate and read the source code for a module.